Most Effective Products

 Preventing Doveweed Reemergence

-• Preventative measures for doveweed can be done by applying Specticle G Pre-Emergent Herbicide and ensuring your yard has a strong, nutrient-rich stand of grass.
-Be sure to also address any drainage issues to clear out excess moisture.
+• Preventative measures for doveweed can include applying Specticle G Pre-Emergent Herbicide and ensuring your yard has a strong, nutrient-rich stand of grass.
+Be sure also to address any drainage issues to clear out excess moisture.

 Questions and Answers